 Disney's Magic of Healthy Living campaign will leverage the power of young Disney stars, such as Nick Jonas and Brenda Song, who will deliver public service announcements about the campaign on the Disney Channel, ABC and Radio Disney.
 Magic of Healthy Living will also feature First Lady Michelle Obama and coordinate with her Let's Move campaign to promote healthy living and fight childhood obesity.

 "The Magic of Healthy Living is about amplifying the message we already have and tying it all together with one voice," says Embola Ndi, vice president of food, health and beauty in North America for Disney Consumer Products.

 The public service announcements began airing in October on the Disney Channel and will run through fall 2011.
-And some spots will feature Mrs. Obama, who is promoting the Magic of Healthy Living in conjunction with Let's Move.
+And some spots will feature Mrs. Obama,

 "Teaming up with Michelle Obama wasn't planned initially," says Ndi.
 "But the launch worked out timing-wise and it [Let's Move] is a great fit with the message of Magic of Healthy Living."